adityamhn/authify/README.md

 # Authify: Role-Based Access Control Simplified (Under development)

 **Authify** is an innovative Role-Based Access Control (RBAC) platform designed to streamline the process of building and managing permissions.

+#### Key features:
-Our no-code platform offers an intuitive web interface, making authorization management as simple as ticking a checkbox.
+- **Authify** features an intuitive web interface for easy authorization management – think ticking a checkbox simple!

-Authify's user-friendly approach ensures a hassle-free experience in securing your applications.
+- Plus, an easy-to-implement SDK to integrate access control seamlessly into your applications. - https://www.npmjs.com/package/authify

 ## Getting Started